Dardanelles: Names

-The contemporary Turkish name Çanakkale Boğazı, meaning 'Çanakkale Strait', is derived from the eponymous midsize city that adjoins the strait, itself meaning 'pottery fort'—from چاناق (çanak, 'pottery') + قلعه (kale, 'fortress')—in reference to the area's famous pottery and ceramic wares, and the landmark Ottoman fortress of Sultaniye.
+The contemporary Turkish name Çanakkale Boğazı, meaning 'Çanakkale Strait', is derived from the eponymous midsize city that adjoins the strait, meaning 'pottery fort'—from چاناق (çanak, 'pottery') + قلعه (kale, 'fortress')—in reference to the area's famous pottery and ceramic wares, and the landmark Ottoman fortress of Sultaniye.

 The English name Dardanelles is an abbreviation of Strait of the Dardanelles.
 During Ottoman times there was a castle on each side of the strait.
 These castles together were called the Dardanelles, probably named after Dardanus, an ancient city on the Asian shore of the strait which in turn was said to take its name from Dardanus, the mythical son of Zeus and Electra.
 The name comes from the Dardani in the Balkans, according to Papazoglu.

 The ancient Greek name Ἑλλήσποντος (Hellēspontos) means "Sea of Helle", and was the ancient name of the narrow strait.
 It was variously named in classical literature Hellespontium Pelagus, Rectum Hellesponticum, and Fretum Hellesponticum.
 These names derived from that of Helle, daughter of King Athamas, who drowned here after falling from a flying golden ram in the mythology of the Golden Fleece.

 Geography

 As a maritime waterway, the Dardanelles connects various seas along the Eastern Mediterranean, the Balkans, the Near East, and Western Eurasia, and specifically connects the Aegean Sea to the Sea of Marmara.
 The Marmara further connects to the Black Sea via the Bosporus, while the Aegean further links to the Mediterranean.
-Thus, the Dardanelles allows maritime connections from the Black Sea all the way to the Mediterranean Sea—and on to the Atlantic Ocean via Gibraltar, and to the Indian Ocean through the Suez Canal—making it a crucial international waterway, in particular for the passage of goods going to and coming from Russia, Ukraine, and other nations bordering the Black Sea.
+Thus, the Dardanelles allows maritime connections from the Black Sea all the way to the Mediterranean Sea—and on to the Atlantic Ocean via the Strait of Gibraltar, and to the Indian Ocean through the Suez Canal—making it a crucial international waterway, in particular for the passage of goods to and from Russia, Ukraine, and other nations bordering the Black Sea.

-The particular geography of the strait and that of its shores has also made it important from a geostrategic and military point of view.
-The strait is long and narrow, and contains multiple curves and sharp angles formed as its shores, including some high cliffs and bluffs, both contain and protrude out into the water body.
-The overall length of the strait, and the geography of the land which forms it on both sides, mean that it is a place where the passage of ships can be controlled from land-based (unsinkable) positions.
-Control of the area has thus long been fought over, including notably during the ancient Greco-Persian and Peloponnesian Wars, the Gallipoli Campaign (1915-16) of the First World War, and the Turkish War of Independence (1919-23).
+The particular geography of the strait and its shores has made it important from a geostrategic and military point of view.
+The strait is long and narrow and contains multiple curves and sharp angles formed as its shores, including some high cliffs and bluffs, both contain and protrude out into the water body.
+The overall length of the strait and the geography of the land which forms it on both sides mean that it is a place where the passage of ships can be controlled from land-based (unsinkable) positions.
+Control of the area has thus long been fought over, including notably during the ancient Greco-Persian and Peloponnesian Wars, the Gallipoli Campaign of the First World War, and the Turkish War of Independence.